Okeanos/dotfiles-windows/README.md

 1. Go through the `winget_*` files and modify them as necessary because they will be used to source the installation options for e.g. Git to allow unattended installation.
 1. Execute `winget.ps1` from your PowerShell (may need elevated permissions)
 1. You can now clone the repository wherever you want (I like to keep it in `%UserProfile%\Workspace\dotfiles`)
-1. You can now `bootstrap.sh` your system
+1. You can now `bootstrap.ps1` your system

 #### Installing Software (`winget.ps1`)